sourcecode347/SQLISpider/README.md

 # SQLISpider
-A very simple example of how the SQLI Spiders work ...
+A very simple example of 'how the SQLI Spiders work' ...

 <img src='screen.jpg' style='width:90%;height:auto;'></img>